ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 *Look how well that worked out.*

-Behind him, chained to the opposite bulkhead, sat a wiry man who had the same look of a mercenary that Gond did when he looked in a mirror.
+Behind him, chained to the opposite bulkhead, sat a wiry man who had the same air of a mercenary that Gond did when he looked in a mirror.
 Beside the mercenary, close enough that their chains clinked together when either moved, was a slim, unassuming man whose aura of calm seemed out of place.
 The mercenary leaned forward, catching Gond's eye across the narrow space between them.
 "How long was I out?"
 Gond murmured.

 "A couple of days.
-Weren't sure you were going to come to there, mate."
+Weren't sure you were going to make it there, mate."
 The wiry man gestured with his manacled hands.
 "Name's Pell by the way.
 And my companion here is Sim."
 Sim sketched a nod with a wry smile, his chains rattling softly.

 Pell jerked his head toward the dock worker beside Gond.
 "And that lunk chained up to you is Jord."
 Jord gave a grunt and turned away.